mclellac/AkamaiStaging/README.md

     The application uses OS-specific helper scripts for privilege escalation at runtime when modifying the hosts file, so the main application itself doesn't need to run as root.

-### Using `setup.py` (Convenience Wrapper - Deprecated)
+### Using `setup.py`

-A `setup.py` script is included for historical reasons and as a potential convenience wrapper.
-However, **direct Meson usage (as described above) is strongly recommended** for better control and reliability.
-The `setup.py` script might not correctly handle dependencies on all systems.

-If you choose to use it:
+A `setup.py` script is included and should be used

-- To attempt installing dependencies (may only work on some Linux distributions):
+- To attempt installing dependencies

   ```bash
   ./setup.py -i
   ```

-- To build the project (this essentially runs the Meson commands for you):
+- To build the project

   ```bash
   ./setup.py -b